1 The Text

 while we wait for the blessed hope and the manifestation of the glory of our great God and Savior, Jesus Christ

-as we await the blessed hope, the appearance of the glory of our great God and savior Jesus Christ
+as we await the blessed hope, the appearance of the glory of the great God and of our savior Jesus Christ

 REV